vincenzomos/reactiveSpringWorkshop/Readme.md

 - The content type "application/json" results in a finite collection
 - Browsers only can consume a stream by producing Server Sent events. (`MediaType.TEXT_EVENT_STREAM or MediaType.APPLICATION_STREAM_JSON)
 - More info on [the Spring WebFlux.fn reference documentation](http://docs.spring.io/spring-framework/docs/5.0.3.RELEASE/spring-framework-reference/web.html#web-reactive-server-functional)

+If you run into a possible solution can be found in the branch functional_reactive_endpoint

 ## A Trading Signal Service
 Once you have your API working it would be nice if we can also find a way to do some useful stuff with the stream of bitcoindata.